flutter/website/src/content/cookbook/plugins/play-video.md

 :::warning
 At this time,
-the `video_player` plugin doesn't work with any desktop platform.
+the `video_player` plugin doesn't work on Linux and Windows.
 To learn more, check out the [`video_player`][] package.
 :::